When was the MLBPA created?

 Does the MLBPA have an internship program?

 For legal internships, qualified students are encouraged to apply via the Peggy Browning Fund.
-For internships in the Business Affairs Department or the Communications Department, qualified students are encouraged visit our Career Opportunities Page for available openings.
+For internships in MLB Players, Inc. or the Communications Department, qualified students are encouraged visit our Career Opportunities Page for available openings.